Comprehensive study of solar type II radio bursts and the properties of the associated shock waves: Observation and Data Analysis

 In this subsection, we will discuss the analysis methods used in the study.
 To do so, we use an example event on 2024 May 29 (Fig. \ref{Observations}).
 The same methods are employed for the remaining events analysed in the study (see Appendix \ref{09Jun21} to \ref{11Mar25}).

 A type II radio burst was seen with an accompanying halo CME on May 29, 2024, from the southeast limb of the Sun.
 The event was linked to an X1.4-class flare that began at 14:11 UT with a peak at 14:37 UT.
-The CME in this case was observed by multiple spacecraft, such as Solar Dynamics Observatory (SDO; \citealp{pesnell_solar_2012}), Solar and Heliospheric Observatory (SOHO; \citealp{domingo_soho_1995}), Solar Ultraviolet Imagers (SUVI) on board the Geostationary Operational Environmental Satellite (GOES)-16 \citep{darnel_goes-r_2022}, and Solar Terrestrial Relations Observatory-A (STEREO-A; \citealp{kaiser_stereo_2008}).
+The CME in this case was observed by multiple spacecraft, such as Solar Dynamics Observatory \citep[SDO; ][]{pesnell_solar_2012}, Solar and Heliospheric Observatory \citep[SOHO; ][]{domingo_soho_1995}, Solar Ultraviolet Imagers (SUVI) on board the Geostationary Operational Environmental Satellite~-$16$ \citep[GOES-16;][]{darnel_goes-r_2022}, and Solar Terrestrial Relations Observatory Ahead \citep[STEREO-A; ][]{kaiser_stereo_2008}.

 The type II burst can be seen in the composite dynamic spectrum in Fig. \ref{Observations}a from ORFEES, e-CALLISTO Landschlacht, and NDA.
-The harmonic $(2f_p)$ emission of the type II burst (indicated as Type II - H in Fig. \ref{Observations}a) is imaged by the NRH at the following frequencies: 150, 173, and 228 MHz.
-The radio contours are overlaid on AIA/SDO \(211 \AA \) running difference image in Fig. \ref{Observations}b.
+The harmonic $(2f_{\rm pe})$ emission of the type II burst (indicated as Type II - H in Fig. \ref{Observations}a) is imaged by the NRH at the following frequencies: 150, 173, and 228 MHz.
+The radio contours are overlaid on the AIA/SDO \(211 \AA \) running difference image in Fig. \ref{Observations}b.
 A 2D Gaussian function was fitted to determine the centroid location and the peak intensity of the source.
 The initial type II burst was followed by emissions lacking a distinct type II backbone but featuring multiple herringbone bursts (indicated as `Herringbones' in Fig.~\ref{Observations}a), exhibiting drifts toward both higher and lower frequencies.
-The herringbone drift rates were used to estimate the electron beam energy.
+The drift rates of the herringbones were used to estimate the electron beam energy.